zalfyputra/hadoop-vs-python/README.md

 ```

 ## Run MapReduce Program
+This program is used to count the frequency of each word in a given set of documents, in this case a given set of TXT files.

 #### Hadoop
 This is an example of using the Hadoop MapReduce JAR program on a 100 KB file